Latin: Convolvulus spp., Withania somnifera

 • 1:5 tincture: 20-40 drops two to three times per day

-• A true adaptogen, investigators have demonstrated ashwagandha root’s effectiveness in animal models against a wide variety of biological, physical and chemical stressors (Pandley et al., eds, 1996; Rege et al., 1999; Archana et al., 1999; Dhuley, 1998).
+• A true adaptogen, investigators have demonstrated ashwagandha root’s effectiveness in animal models against a wide variety of biological, physical and chemical stressors (Pandley et al., eds, 1996; Rege et al., 1999; Archana et al., 1999; Dhuley, 1998, Mishra et al., 2000).

 • Pharmacological studies show it can prevent immunosuppression caused by exposure to strong chemical agents, and may be valuable in restoring immunity after exposure to or treatment with such drugs (Ziauddin M et al., 1996).
-It also provides protection against some side effects of chemotherapy (Pandley et al., eds, 1996).
+It also provides protection against some side effects of chemotherapy (Pandley et al., eds, 1996) and to actually help cancer treatment.

 • The alcohol extract of ashwagandha root has significant anti-inflammatory action in both acute and chronic types of inflammation, as demonstrated in rabbit, guinea pig, rat and frog animal models (Pandley et al., eds, 1996).